jameskress/Visualization_Vignettes/ParaView_Vignettes/Special_Use_Cases/Jupyter_Notebooks/README.md

 ### 3. Create the Wrapper Script

 Create a file named `~/pv_kernel_wrapper.sh`.
 This script sets up the environment for every notebook cell.
-This is can be placed in your miniconda folder if you wish:
+This is can be placed in your miniconda folder for eas of access:

 **File Content for `~/pv_kernel_wrapper.sh`:**